 In addition to funding through Superfund Cooperative Agreements, local governments may also receive reimbursement from EPA for expenses incurred (up to \$25,000) in carrying out temporary emergency measures in response to hazardous substance threats, pursuant to CERCLA Section 123.
 Temporary measures may include such activities as erecting security fences to limit access to a site, and responding to fires and explosions.
-To be eligible for reimbursement under this program, these measures must be necessary to prevent or mitigate injury to human health or the environment.
-EPA allocates funds available under the local reimbursement program to applicants who demonstrate the greatest financial burden.
+To be eligible for reimbursement under this program, it must be proven that the measures were necessary to prevent or mitigate injury to human health or the environment, EPA allocates monies based on available funds under the local reimbursement program (40 CFR Part 310) to applicants who demonstrate the greatest financial burden.